airswap/airswap-cli/README.md

 $ yarn peers:get
 ```

-To be found, announce your maker to the world by setting your "intent to trade" on the Indexer.
+To be found, announce your maker to the world by setting your "intent to trade" on the indexer.

 ```bash
 $ yarn indexer:set